springernature/vpat/nature-content-discovery.md

 <br><br>
 Third party advertising scripts may inject content that can't be interacted with easily or at all by keyboard.
 <br><br>
-The "manage cookies" privacy centre banner (3rd party content) cannot be interacted with easily by keyboard alone.
+The "manage cookies" privacy centre banner (third party content) cannot be interacted with easily by keyboard alone.
 An alternative static link to the privacy centre is provided in the footer of each page.
 </td>
 </tr>
 <tr>